-• Chemicals and labware, unless otherwise noted, will be refilled or replaced without penalty only for the first incident.
+• Chemicals and labware, unless otherwise noticed, will be refilled or replaced without penalty only for the first incident.
 Each further incident will result in the deduction of 1 point from your 40 practical exam points.

-• The lab supervisor will announce a 30 minutes warning before the Stop command.
+• The lab supervisor will give a warning when there is only 30 minutes left before the Stop command.